kashyapshashankv/stellaris-migrate/CONTRIBUTING.md

 ## License

-By contributing to vJailbreak, you agree that your contributions will be licensed under the project's [Business Source License 1.1](LICENSE).
+By contributing to Stellaris Migrate, you agree that your contributions will be licensed under the project's [Business Source License 1.1](LICENSE).

-Thank you for contributing to vJailbreak!
+Thank you for contributing to Stellaris Migrate!